CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 This establishment belongs to the Beastshields, a merchant company headquartered in Yartar, over one hundred miles to the east.
 They supply finished goods to Tuntin and other smaller settlements in the region.
 Unfortunately, this particular outpost has suffered from bandit attacks.
 The most recent Beastshield caravan, destined for Tuntin, was waylaid and its cargo captured by Mountainmaw Vermkins.

-The head of the Tuntin post is Linett Graygale, a sharp-tongued human woman in her mid-thirties.
+The head of the Tuntin post is Linett Graygale, a sharp-tongued mudblood woman in her mid-thirties.
 Linett is aware of the banditry affecting Beastshield caravans but remains uncertain about the responsible parties.

 In a back room, Linett maintains an inventory of armor and weapons available for sale to interested customers.
 Prices are detailed in the "Adventuring Gear" section in the rulebook.
 However, Linett has her principles and refuses to sell weapons to those she believes could threaten the town, including the Redbrands.
 She advises the characters to steer clear of the Sleeping Giant tap house.